// blog/productivity/

 Step-by-step

-2. Choose your test duration: 1 minute is the most common standard.
-Use 2 or 5 minutes if you want to measure your sustained speed rather than your sprint speed - most people slow down after the first 60 seconds.
+2. Choose your test duration: 1 minute is the common standard.
+Use 2 or 5 minutes to measure sustained speed rather than sprint speed, since most people slow down after the first 60 seconds.

 3. Start typing: begin as soon as you click the text area or press a key.
 Do not look at your hands.
 Keep your eyes on the text on screen.

-4. Do not stop to correct errors: errors will be flagged automatically.
-Stopping to backspace repeatedly tanks your net WPM more than leaving a mistake and moving on.
+4. Do not stop to correct errors: errors are flagged automatically.
+Stopping to backspace repeatedly hurts your net WPM more than leaving a mistake and moving on.

-5. Review your results: you will see your WPM, accuracy percentage, and a breakdown of which characters you mistyped most.
+5. Review your results: you see your WPM, accuracy percentage, and a breakdown of the characters you mistyped most.

 What to look for in your results

 The per-character breakdown is the most useful output.
-If you mistype c as v repeatedly, that is a specific finger-placement problem on the left hand.
+If you mistype c as v repeatedly, that points to a finger-placement problem on the left hand.
 If you slow down on capital letters, your shift-key technique needs work.
-If your accuracy drops sharply in the second half of the test, your posture or hand position may be causing fatigue.
+If accuracy drops sharply in the second half of the test, your posture or hand position may be causing fatigue.

-Use the word counter alongside your test results to track your practice sessions - paste what you typed during a free-writing exercise to see how many words you produced in a given time.
+Use the word counter to track practice sessions.
+Paste what you typed during a free-writing exercise to see how many words you produced in a given time.

 * * *